Eastern wolf: In Algonquin folklore

 The wolf is prominently portrayed in Algonquin mythology, where it is referred to as ma-hei-gan or nah-poo-tee in the Algonquian languages.
 It is the spirit brother of the Algonquian folk hero Nanabozho, and assisted him in several of his adventures, including thwarting the plots of the malicious anamakqui spirits and assisting him in recreating the world after a worldwide flood.

-Howling
+Public wolf howls

-Since the discovery in 1963 that eastern wolves answered human imitations of their howls, Algonquin Provincial Park began its Public Wolf Howls attraction, where as many as 2,500 visitors are led on expeditions into areas where eastern wolves were sighted the night before and listen to them answering the park staff's imitation howls.
-By 2000, 85 Public Wolf Howls had been held, with over 110,000 people having participated.
-The park considers the attraction as the cornerstone of its wolf education program and credits it with changing public attitudes towards wolves in Ontario.
+After the 1963 discovery that eastern wolves answered human imitations of their howls, Algonquin Provincial Park hosted a Public Wolf Howls attraction, where large groups of visitors were led on expeditions into areas where eastern wolves were sighted the night before.
+Staff would imitate howls, and the public would listen for the wolves response.
+It grew into a hugely popular program, becoming a cornerstone of Algonquin's wolf education program.
+The last wolf howl was held in 2019.
+The following years, they were cancelled due to COVID-19 concerns.
+In August 2022, Algonquin Provincial Park officially ended the program, citing wildlife viewing ethic concerns, carbon footprint reduction, and logistical issues.
+The last successful wolf howl was held in 2013.